nille/amazon-bedrock-workshop/README.md

 3. [Code Explanation](./06_CodeGeneration/02_code_interpret_w_langchain.ipynb) : Uses Bedrock's foundation models to generate explanations for complex C++ code snippets.
 It shows how to carefully craft prompts to get the model to generate comments and documentation that explain the functionality and logic of complicated C++ code examples.
 Prompts can be easily updated for another programming languages.

 4. [Code Translation ](./06_CodeGeneration/03_code_translate_w_langchain.ipynb) : Guides you through translating C++ code to Java using Amazon Bedrock and LangChain APIs.
 It shows techniques for prompting the model to port C++ code over to Java, handling differences in syntax, language constructs, and conventions between the languages.

-### Entity Extraction

-- [Entity Extraction with Claude v2](./08_EntityExtraction/entitiy_extraction.ipynb): This notebook shows how LLM can be used to extract specific information from natural text.

-### Chatbot and LLMs Guardrails

-- [LLM & NeMo Guardrails](./09_Guardrails/00_llm_guardrails_w_bedrock_nemo.ipynb): Explores the implementation of guardrails for Language Model (LLM) generated responses using Amazon Bedrock and NVIDIA's NeMo.
-It highlights the utility of guardrails in ensuring responses adhere to desired parameters, providing a more advanced mechanism over standard system prompts.
-This notebook demonstrates the integration and configuration of guardrails with NeMo and Bedrock, showcasing various guardrail configurations like Jailbreaking Rail, Topical Rail, Moderation Rail and Fact Checking for safer and more reliable AI interactions.

-   - **Further Reading:**
-     - Familiarize yourself with the basic concepts of guardrails and their implementation in NeMo by exploring the [NeMo-Guardrails documentation](https://github.com/NVIDIA/NeMo).
-This section helps in understanding how guardrails contribute to the safety, reliability, and ethical handling of LLMs.